 Johnny Depp’s spokesperson criticizes Amber Heard for his recent televised interview

 Although several weeks have passed since the final verdict in the trial between Johnny Depp and Amber Heard, the public and the media are still attentive to the movements of both.
 He has been reunited with the affection of the public in several live musical performances, while she continues to do her best to keep the attention on her version of events.
-A few days ago, the protagonist of Aquaman – 73% gave a live interview stating that certain key pieces of evidence were ignored in the legal process, something to which Depp’s representatives have already responded.
+A few days ago, the protagonist of Aquaman (73%) gave a live interview where she assured that certain key pieces of evidence were ignored in the legal process, something to which Depp’s representatives have already responded.

 Keep reading: Amber Heard speaks for the first time after being defeated by Johnny Depp: “my trial was not fair”